OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 *Step mockup showing Docker image selection and task definition inputs.*

-The same step defines the values contributed to a service properties:
+The same step defines the values contributed to the properties of a service:

 ![](https://via.placeholder.com/500x300 "width=500")

 *Step mockup showing service properties.*

 An ECS deployment will then execute the following process:
-1. Select the Docker image tags to be defined in the task definition when creating a deployment.
+1. Select the Docker image tags to be defined in the task definition when creating a release.
-2. Query the ECS service configured in the matching target and attempt to find a task definition whose latest version matches the details defined in the step.
+2. During a deployment, query the ECS service configured in the matching target and attempt to find a task definition whose latest version matches the details defined in the step.
 3. If no task definition is found, create one.
 4. If the latest version of the task definition does not match the details in the step, create a new version.
 5. Configure the service with the task definition found in step 2, created in step 3, or the new version created in step 4.